cksajil/ML-Roadmap-Malayalam/eda/eda.md

-# Types of Plots and its Usecases
+# Types of Plots and its Use cases

 ## Line Plot
 ## Scatter Plot